 Dr. Ann Wehrle joined SSI in May 2006 as a Senior Research Scientist.
 She received her bachelor's degree from Bryn Mawr College in 1978, and her doctorate from UCLA in 1987.
 Her research area is energy emission mechanisms from relativistic jets near black holes in quasars and active galactic nuclei.
 She uses spaceborne and ground-based telescopes to observe highly variable quasars, termed "blazars", from radio through gamma rays.
-Ann has recently conducted multiwavelength observations of the blazers 3C454.3 and BL Lac with Fermi, Herschel, Swift and the Submillimeter Array.
+Ann has recently conducted multiwavelength observations of the blazers OJ 287 and 3C273 with the K2 and Fermi NASA missions.
 She participated in the 2010 Decadal Review "New Worlds, New Horizons" as a reviewer in advance of publication.
 She has a strong interest in making scientific journal papers understandable to a broad range of readers and in communicating science to Congress.
-Ann acts as a mentor for younger women who are making careers as scientists.
 She lives and works in La Canada Flintridge, CA, (just north of JPL, near Pasadena).
-She and her husband have two children, ages 16 and 20.
+She and her husband have two grown children.

 Wehrle, Ann E., Carini, Michael, and Wiita, Paul J. (2019), Measuring the Variability in K2 Optical Light Curves of the Binary Black Hole Candidate OJ 287 and Other Fermi Active Galactic Nuclei in 2014-2015, The Astrophysical Journal, 877, 151.